-Most likely you have already been a victim of your Windows operating system slowing down, freezing or even corrupting your important presentation or work documents.
+Most likely you have already been a victim of your Windows operating system slowing down, freezing, or even corrupting your important presentation or work documents.
 You surely want to avoid that!

 As a matter of fact, keeping your computer fast and healthy will take quite little of your time.
 Here’s what you need to do: